Wootton, Vale of White Horse: Sport

 Wootton and Dry Sandford Football Club is based in the village.
 It was founded in 1946 and currently plays in Division 1 of the North Berks Football League.
 It is the current holder of the North Berks Cup.

+Notable people

+· Anthea Denton (AKA Nana) famous for her Blue Emulsion collaborations 'Nana Piano' and 'Nana with no Glasses' resided in Wootton from 2014 to 2023 joined by dog Bella in 2018.